-The District received approximately 2.0% of its financial support from property taxes in 2022 and 2021.
-These funds were used to support building, maintenance and repairs.
+The District received approximately 2.0% of its financial support from property taxes in both 2023 and 2022.
+These funds were used to support the District's operating activities.

 Income Taxes

 As an essential government function of the parish, the District is generally exempt from federal and state income taxes under Section 115 of the Internal Revenue Code and a similar provision of state law.
 However, the District is subject to federal income tax on any unrelated business taxable income.